Haydock Grand National Trial Preview, Tips, Runners & Trends

 2026 Haydock Grand National Trial Preview

-The race was established back in 1948, it was created in 1947 but snow caused the abandonment of the first running, the inaugural running was won by Gallery.
-Up until 1990, the race was run over just three miles, from 1991 onwards it has been run over the distance which it is run over today.
+The race was established back in 1948.
+It was created in 1947, but snow caused the abandonment of the first running.
+The inaugural running was won by Gallery.
+Up until 1990, the race was run over just three miles; from 1991 onwards, it has been run over the distance it is run over today.

 Haydock Grand National Trial Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Haydock tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Haydock Racecourse section for links to these.
+If you are interested in other predictions at Haydock, then head over to the Haydock tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Haydock Racecourse section for links to these.

 ALSO READ

-These are the top three quickest-run Haydock Grand National Trial over the last 20 renewals:
+These are the top three quickest-run Haydock Grand National Trial races over the last 20 renewals:

 1. Ossmoses (7:19.80) in 2006